Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Implementation Details and Network Architectures

 \subsection{NormalNet Model}

-The goal of NormalNet in our approach is to perform inpainting and refinement of the normal values sampled from the neural field and aggregated in the UV map.
-Therefore, we leverage partial convolutions~\cite{liu2018partialinpainting} as a building block and design a shallow convolutional neural network (CNN) that is shown in \cref{fig:suppmat_arch_normalnet}.
+The goal of NormalNet in our approach is to perform inpainting and refinement of the normal values sampled from the implicit neural field and aggregated in the UV map.
+Therefore, we leverage partial convolutions~\cite{liu2018partialinpainting} as a building block and design a shallow convolutional neural network (CNN) that is illustrated in \cref{fig:suppmat_arch_normalnet}.